Guest blog by PayFast

 Related: Marketing tips for your business

 While moving your business online may be challenging, with a lot of testing and experimentation it will be immensely rewarding.
-It’s never been more important to get your business online, so we wish you all the best on your online business ventures.
+It’s never been more important to get your business online, so we wish you all the best in your online business ventures.

-PayFast offers a variety of features to help merchants get paid online, from platform integrations, ‘Pay Now’ buttons that can be integrated into a website, the Request a Payment feature where merchants can request payment via email and recurring billing options.
-Their newest feature is Split Payments, a first of its kind in South Africa that splits a portion of an online payment with a third party.
-This is the ideal solution for digital marketplaces, as Split Payments instantly splits out commission, membership, referral, affiliate or listing fees when a payment is made.
+PayFast offers a variety of features to help merchants get paid online, from platform integrations, ‘Pay Now’ buttons that can be integrated into a website, the Request a Payment feature where merchants can request payment via email, and recurring billing options.
+Their newest feature is Split Payments, a first of its kind in South Africa that splits a portion of online payment with a third party.
+This is the ideal solution for digital marketplaces, as Split Payments instantly splits out commission, membership, referral, affiliate, or listing fees when a payment is made.

 In July 2019 PayFast was acquired by the DPO Group, spurring the growth of Africa’s largest online payments provider.